 We have developed a portfolio of issued patents and patent applications directed to commercial products and technologies in development.
-As of December 31, 2019, we owned or licensed over 520 patents and we had approximately 158 pending patent applications worldwide.
-Our patents have expiration dates ranging up to 2036.
+As of December 31, 2020, we owned or licensed more than 440 patents and we had approximately 140 pending patent applications worldwide.
+Our patents have expiration dates ranging up to 2037.